kin-labs/kin-developer-docs-old/docs/index.md

     href: https://kintegrate.dev/tutorials/
   - text: SDKs
     href: https://docs.kin.org/intro#available-sdks
-reasonHeader: Connect your app to an ecosystem with more than 60 million wallets
+reasonHeader: Join a growing ecosystem of developers who are choosing the Kin monetization model
 reasons:
   - header: Quick Wins
-    text: You don't need to be knowledgeable in crypto or blockchain to start building experiences you can monetize.
+    text: You don't need to be knowledgeable in crypto or blockchain to start building meaningful experiences you can monetize.
   - header: The Mobile Leader
     text: Kin was the first, and now the largest, token dedicated to building an ecosystem of mobile experiences.
   - header: $300K+ in Weekly Payouts